aabeigh/immutable-resolv.conf/README.md

 Set resolv.conf to immutable state by using the +i attribute

+Three solutions created

+1. Two (env01 and env02) roles one for each environment to set the nameservers and make resolv.conf immutable

+2. one role (menv) created with two jinja templates one for each environment to set the nameservers and make resolv.conf immutable

+3. one role (nserver) created with one jinja template with if condition within jinja template to set name servers accrodingly)

 env01 sets nameservers 8.8.8.8 and 8.8.4.4

 env02 sets nameservers 8.8.4.4 and 8.8.8.8